stephen-ics/haskell/README.md

 - This law ensures that the order in which you chain computations with the bind function does not affect the final result.
 It can be thought of as parenthesis can be freely inserted without changing the meaning of the expression statement

 - Haskell has a level of syntatic sugar for monads known as do-notation.
 In this form, binds are written sequentially in block form which extract the variable from the binder
-- The >> operator is used to sequence monadic computations and discard the result of the first computation, it's often used when you're interested in the side effects of a monadic action but don't need to use the result
+- The >> operator is used to sequence monadic computations and discard the result of the first computation, it's often used when you're interested in the side effects of a monadic action but don't need to use the result, for example in IO which will be talked about later
 - The => symbol is used in type declarations to indicate constraints or class constraints on type variables.
 It is used in the context of defining types for functions or data structures to specify additional requirements or capabilities
 - The >> operator has two signatures
 '''haskell
-    (>>) :: Monad m => m a - m b -> m b
+    (>>) :: Monad m => m a -> m b -> m b
 '''
 - This piece of code takes two monadic computations as arguments and returns a new monatic computation as a result
 - The => is a class constraint that states that type 'm' must be an instance of the 'Monad' class